weew/container/readme.md

 $container->callStaticMethod(Bar::class, 'takeFoo', ['x' => 1]);
 ```

-It is possible to use PHP's traditional callable syntax for invokation of functions and methods:
+It is possible to use PHP's traditional callable syntax for invocation of functions and methods:

 ```php
 // same as $container->callFunction($functionName, $args)